PRIME Intellect

-Today, we’re excited to launch SYNTHETIC-2, our next-generation, open-source reasoning dataset and planetary-scale, pipeline-parallel decentralized inference run.
+Today, we're excited to launch SYNTHETIC-2, our next-generation, open-source reasoning dataset and planetary-scale, pipeline-parallel distributed inference run.

-Built on our peer-to-peer inference stack and powered by the new DeepSeek-R1-0528 model, SYNTHETIC-2 generates verified reasoning traces spanning the most comprehensive set of complex reinforcement-learning tasks and verifiers released to date.
+Built on our globally-distributed inference stack and powered by the new DeepSeek-R1-0528 model, SYNTHETIC-2 generates verified reasoning traces spanning the most comprehensive set of complex reinforcement-learning tasks and verifiers released to date.

-A few weeks ago we previewed our peer-to-peer decentralized inference stack.
+A few weeks ago we previewed our globally-distributed inference stack.
 Today that stack moves into production—fully integrated with:

 TOPLOC v2 extends this scheme to the pipeline parallel inference setting: